-In all cases, when documenting non-conformance findings, you should address the underlying causes to identify how to prevent the problem from recurring.
+When documenting non-conformance findings, auditors should address the underlying causes to identify how to prevent the problem from recurring.
 Note that a management system deficiency may turn out to have multiple causes, for example:

-- missed or unknown legal requirements;
+- · Missed or unknown legal requirements;

-- non-compliance with applicable law;
+- Non-compliance with applicable law;

-- departure from procedure or defined process;
+- Departure from procedure or defined process;

-- incomplete or missing documentation;

-- ineffective implementation of a control, process or procedure;

-- ineffective risk identification and risk assessment;

-- inadequate training;

-- incorrectly specified equipment and controls;

-- ineffective organisational structure; and

-- · lack of resources, time or capacity.
+- Incomplete or missing documentation; - Ineffective implementation of a control, process or procedure; - · Ineffective risk identification and risk assessment; - · Inadequate training; - Incorrectly specified equipment and controls; - · Ineffective organisational structure; and - · Lack of resources, time or capacity.